albar965/littlenavconnect-manual/src/en/APPENDIX.rst

 ``C:\Users\YOURUSERNAME\AppData\Local\Temp``

-The program keeps three log files and rotates these on each startup.
-So you can find up to three logs:
+The program keeps three log files and rotates these depending on size.
+Therefore, you can find up to three logs:

 ``abarthel-little_navconnect.log``, ``abarthel-little_navconnect.log.1``